 Running out of RAM (Random Access Memory) Running out of disk drive space (HDD or SSD) Old or fragmented hard drive are some common reason why windows PC is very slow.

-Sometimes you might experience, windows 10 very slow and unresponsive after installing the latest Windows update?
-Or Computer Is Freezing, not responding and the Speed Is Slowing Down.
-Here this post explains the most 6 common Reasons Why computers are Running Slow, followed by how to fix those problems and increase computer speed windows 10.
+Sometimes you might experience, windows 11 very slow and unresponsive after installing the latest Windows update.
+Or the Computer Is Freezing, not responding and the Speed Is Slowing Down.
+Here this post explains the most 6 common Reasons Why computers are Running Slow, followed by how to fix those problems and increase computer speed windows 11.

 Not Enough Free Disk Space

 Your Hard drive / SSD drive is the place where the Operating System is installed and all your photos, documents, music and downloadable resources are stored.
 When your hard disk gets full, it will start being to slow down, you will notice apps won’t open, the system isn’t responding at the startup or 100% Disk usage problem.
 What experts say, If your hard drive’s capacity is headed into the 90% range, your computer could be performing 50% slower than its original speed.